 With a temporary move, income will be taxed in the destination state (the new tax residence) but exit tax may not be triggered in the departure state.

-To create evidence that the move is not permanent, an apartment can be still available in the departure state, and there also shall be a plausible explanation why the centre of interest remains there.
+To create evidence that the move is not permanent, an apartment can be still available in the departure state, and if there is a double tax treaty in place, there also shall be a plausible explanation why the centre of interest remains there.

 Some countries like Germany have modified the return- rules: if EU/EEA citizens move within the EU/EEA and plan to return within 7 years, authorities shall be notified, but they shall not ask for securities.
 On application, the return period can be extended for additional 5 years.